About Student Records

 So far as is possible, Staffordshire University wishes to provide its staff and students, and other members of the public, with any information they need about the University.

-Under the terms of the Data Protection Act 1998 and the Freedom of Information Act 2000, individuals have rights in regard of obtaining information held by the University.
+Under the terms of the General Data Protection regulation and the Freedom of Information Act 2000, individuals have rights in regard of obtaining information held by the University.
 You may make requests for information under the terms of either (or both) of these Acts.

 Visit the Requesting Information from the University Web Page for more information.